-We will enter into an Administrative Services Agreement pursuant to which we will pay our sponsor up to \$10,000 per month for office space, administrative and support services.
-Upon completion of our initial business combination or our liquidation, we will cease paying any of these monthly fees.
+We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than an agreement to pay the Sponsor up to \$10,000 per month for office space, administrative and support services.
+Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.